“You can discover more about a person in an hour of play than in a year of conversation.”

 School days, school days / Dear old golden rule days / Reading and writing and ‘rithmetic / Taught to the tune of the hickory stick / You were my queen in calico / I was your bashful barefoot beau / And you wrote on my slate, / “I love you, Joe” / When we were a couple of kids

 Because a description of my life might be summarized as “reading and writing and rhetoric”.
 Though I’ve not done nearly enough of either the first or second and far too much of the third.
 So, in developing a game plan for what time remains, I am making a concerted effort to accomplish these goals:

 - #2—Prioritize my research agenda (don’t you love academic-esy sounding phrases like that?) and put my waning energy into the most important of them.
-Now determining “importance” is no easy task; what are the criteria for claiming that “The Episcopal Churches of Dakota Territory” are a greater contribution to scholarship than, say, “William Halsey Wood—American Gothic”?
-Somewhere in the mix, personal satisfaction must come into play; it has to feel good inside before it can benefit the outside.
+Now, determining “importance” is no easy task; what are the criteria for claiming that “The Episcopal Churches of Dakota Territory” is a greater contribution to scholarship than, say, “William Halsey Wood—American Gothic”?
+Somewhere in the mix, personal satisfaction has to come into play; it has to feel good inside before it can benefit the outside.

 - #3—Write!
 Write like there is no tomorrow.
 Because one of these days there won’t be one.
 Elliott set the goal of writing 1,000 words each day.
 More important, it was a goal with a reward: he wouldn’t allow himself “a perk” until that 1K goal had been achieved.
 This also means having a means of showing progress: a timeline, a chart, a bar graph with daily performance recorded—and rewarded.